State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Conclusions

 \section{Conclusions}

-In this work, we have studied CRL problems.
-The motivation being that CRL and regularized RL problems are not equivalent, in the sense that the latter are unable to specify tasks that the former can.
-A concern that also extends to dual approaches, precluding their guaranteed converge to optimal CRL policies.
-To overcome these issues we have introduced the A-CRL algorithm.
-A state augmentation procedure that learns Lagrangian maximizing policies.
-During execution, these policies are coupled with dual dynamics, producing trajectories which are feasible and near-optimal.
+In this paper, we have studied CRL problems.
+The main motivation behind this work has been the observation that CRL and regularized RL problems are not equivalent, in the sense that the latter are unable to specify tasks that the former can.
+This concern also extends to dual approaches, precluding their guaranteed converge to optimal CRL policies.
+As illustrated by Example \ref{ex_monitoring}, a large class of complex behaviors, which we normally associate with autonomous agents, cannot be learned with current reinforcement learning methodologies.
+To overcome these limitations we have introduced the A-CRL algorithm.
+This proposed method, uses the dual variables as part of an augmented state space over which Lagrangian maximizing policies are learned.
+During execution, these policies are coupled with dual dynamics, producing trajectories which are guaranteed to be feasible and near-optimal.